What To Expect During Your Breast Reduction Surgery Consultation?

-You need to be aware that 1in 10 women do develop breast cancer and if you find a discrete lump you should consult with your GP.
+You need to be aware that 1in 10 women do develop breast cancer and if you find a discrete lump you should consult your GP.
 If you find a lump or you are at an age to enter a breast-screening program you may be offered a mammogram.
 You need to tell the mammography service that you have had a breast reduction although it will not change your management.

 Are There Any Alternatives To Breast Reduction

-The only alternative surgical technique to breast reduction surgery as described above is perform liposuction only to the breast.
+The only alternative surgical technique to breast reduction surgery as described above is to perform breast liposuction only to the breast.
 Very occasionally this may reduce the breast enough that patients are happy with the outcome.
 Liposuction does not lift the nipple and does not alter the shape and patients need to discuss the pros and cons of this before considering it as an option.

 Will My Breasts Grow Back After A Breast Reduction

 Although it is possible for breasts to grow back after a breast reduction this is very unusual.
 There are certain medications that can lead to an increase in breast tissue.
-By far the most commonest reason for an increase in breast size following breast reduction is pregnancy and weight gain.
-For patients who have not completed their family it is important to consider the pros and cons of proceeding with a breast reduction as the chances of breast feeding are likely to be reduced slightly by surgery.
+By far the commonest reason for an increase in breast size following breast reduction is pregnancy and weight gain.
+For patients who have not completed their family, it is important to consider the pros and cons of proceeding with a breast reduction as the chances of breast feeding are likely to be reduced slightly by surgery.

-Mr Ross uses a superiorly based pedicle for the majority of his breast reduction surgeries and as such it would be possible to further reduce the breasts should this occur.
+Mr Ross uses a superiorly based pedicle for the majority of his breast reduction surgeries and as such, it would be possible to further reduce the breasts should this occur.
 Patients are advised to be at their ideal weight prior to surgery and be weight stable.
 If they have not completed their family to consider the pros and cons before proceeding.